-We have in the past conducted, are currently conducting and intend in the future to conduct, clinical trials globally including clinical sites in India and other countries.
-Our ability to successfully initiate, enroll and complete a clinical trial in any foreign country is subject to numerous risks unique to conducting business in foreign countries, including:
+We have in the past conducted, are currently conducting and intend in the future to conduct, clinical trials in India and other countries.
+Our ability to successfully initiate, enroll and complete a clinical trial in either country, or in any future foreign country in which we may initiate a clinical trial, are subject to numerous risks unique to conducting business in foreign countries, including:

-- · difficulty in establishing or managing relationships with clinical research organizations and physicians; - · different standards for the conduct of clinical trials and/or health care reimbursement; - our inability to locate qualified local consultants, physicians, and partners; - the potential burden of complying with a variety of foreign laws, medical standards and regulatory requirements, including the regulation of pharmaceutical products and treatment; and - · general geopolitical risks, such as political and economic instability, and changes in diplomatic and trade relations.
+- difficulty in establishing or managing relationships with clinical research organizations and physicians; - different standards for the conduct of clinical trials and/or health care reimbursement; - our inability to locate qualified local consultants, physicians, and partners; - the potential burden of complying with a variety of foreign laws, medical standards and regulatory requirements, including the regulation of pharmaceutical products and treatment; and - general geopolitical risks, such as political and economic instability, and changes in diplomatic and trade relations.

-Because some of the trial sites for our Phase II cancer trials are in India and other foreign countries, any disruption to our international clinical trial sites could significantly delay our product development efforts.
+Because some of the trial sites for our recently announced Phase IIb non-small cell lung cancer trials will be in India and potentially other foreign countries, any disruption to our international clinical trial sites could significantly delay our product development efforts.